About

 External help, plagiarism and AI

-In short, you are welcome to use external help or AI assistants (eg ChatGPT, DeepSeek or Gemini) as long as:
+In short, you are welcome to use external help or AI assistants as long as:

-1. all significant parts of the work that you submit are done by you, and
+1. all parts of the work that you submit are fully understood and checked by you, and

-2. how you use form of external help is documented and acknowledged in the submission.
+2. how you use any form of external help is documented and acknowledged in the submission.

 Discord?